pilibaba/pilipay-for-prestashop/README.md

 4. Agree the installation.
 5. Fill the `merchant number` and `app secret` in the settings.
 Well done.
 Pilipay is installed.
 You can place an order to have a test.

+# For more detail please visit [our API site](http://api.pilibaba.com/doc/install-pilipay-in-prestashop.html)